hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 ---
 title: Best Fleece Jackets for 2017
-description: Top 5 of the best fleece jackets 2015 for hiking and backpacking
+description: The best fleece jackets 2017 for hiking and backpacking
 date: 2015-03-04 17:20:20
 update_date: 2017-07-14 06:00:52
 category: articles